neethujohny/avsddac_3v3/README.md

 * Magic tool will be opened with minimum technology file by default.
 Follow below steps to open magic with osu180nm tech file.

-* Download the osu180nm.tech file from the uploaded files.
+* Download the SCN6M_SUBM.10.tech from the uploaded files.
 Copy and paste the entire content in Text Editor and save it as osu180nm.tech.

 * Open the Terminal and copy, paste the commands mentioned below.